isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 ``-c`` command-line option during server start-up, or was later set using the ``config-set`` command.
 However, there may be certain differences, as comments are not retained.
-If the original configuration used file inclusion, the returned configuration will include all parameters from all included files.
+If the original configuration used file inclusion, the returned configuration includes all parameters from all included files.

 .. warning::